ska-telescope/ska-sdp-func/docs/src/install.rst

-.. _install_guide:

 ******************
-Installation Guide
+Installation guide
 ******************

 If GPU acceleration is required, make sure the CUDA toolkit is installed first.

-The C Library
+The C library
 =============

 The processing function library is compiled from source using CMake.